Zamir-Khan/Synchronization-Barrier/README.md

 # Process Synchronization Barrier Project

-Welcome to the Process Synchronization Barrier project developed for the Operating System Concepts course in Summer 2023.
 This project revolves around the implementation of a process synchronization barrier using the power of Semaphores.
 The goal is to orchestrate a seamless synchronization mechanism that enhances coordination among processes.
 The barrier is carefully designed to ensure compatibility across diverse platforms while optimizing its performance.

 ## Features